 When Mary isn’t working, she is usually traipsing all over state and country supporting her daughter, son and husband in their mountain bike racing aspirations.
 When she is not cooking an extremely healthy, vitamin, mineral, protein-packed, carb-loaded, and perfectly balanced meal for her athletes, she is biking, hiking, running and talking in a funny voice to Lefty, the family Chihuahua.

 Board Governance Committee Co-Chair

-Colleen Dunning was a pioneer teacher at Animas High School beginning in 2009, helping to get the school off the ground.
-Her work at Animas began with freshman physics and math, she then moved on to sophomore Biology and quickly took on leadership roles; serving on the building leadership team Credit Remediation and Promotion Committee and liaison to the Board of Directors.
-In 2015, Colleen made the decision to leave Animas High School to pursue other interests, but she remains involved by serving on the Board of Directors and caring for the Animas High School honeybees.
+Colleen Dunning was a founding teacher at Animas High School beginning in 2009 and helping to get the school off the ground.
+Her work at Animas began with freshman physics and math, she then moved on to sophomore Biology.
+Colleen quickly took on leadership roles; serving on the Building Leadership Team, Credit Remediation & Promotion Committee, and liaison to the Board of Directors.
+In 2015, Colleen made the decision to leave Animas High School to pursue other interests, but she remains involved by serving on the Board of Directors.
 Colleen hopes to provide an educator’s voice on the board.
-Her six years as an Animas High School teacher and community member means she has a plethora of historical knowledge about the organization and an intricate understanding of the organization.
+Her six years as an Animas High School teacher and community member means Colleen has a wealth of institutional knowledge and an intricate understanding of the organization.

 “Educating the mind without educating the heart is no education at all.” -Aristotle